BugSwarm/bugswarm/README.md

 We match the reproduced build log, which is a transcript of everything that happens at the command line during build and testing, with the historical build log from the target CI service.
 We do this three times to account for reproducibility and flakiness.
 Reproducible pairs are then pushed as an Artifact to `DOCKER_HUB_REPO` as specified in `credentials.py`, as a temporary repo.
-Metadata is not pushed to the MongoDB until the [Cacher](#cacher) step, which pushes the Artifact with cached dependencies to the final repo.
+The reproducer automatically runs the [Cacher](#cacher) step afterwards, unless the `--skip-cacher` flag is passed to the script.

+**Note:** Before running the Reproducer, log in to Docker using `docker login`.
+Otherwise, the Reproducer and Cacher will not be able to push artifact images to DockerHub.
+Alternatively, you can run the reproducer scripts with the `--no-push` flag to avoid pushing images altogether.

 ### Reproduce a Project